18F/accessibility/pages/forms.md

   * __If a form element isn't programatically associated with ALL instructions, this is a failure.__
 3. Ensure all field elements are accessible via the keyboard.
   * __If the form cannot be filled out with just a keyboard, this is a failure.__
-4. Check for title tags
+4. Check for title attributes
-  * Title tags can be a substitute for labels.
+  * Title attributes can be a substitute for labels.
-  * __If the title tag provides all the related information it passes, if it provides extra information it fails.__
+  * __If the title attributes provides all the related information it passes, if it provides extra information it fails.__
-    * Title tags are not accessible via keyboard.
+    * Title attributes are not accessible via keyboard.

 ### Examples
 #### Passes